 Student helpers are those students with a study hall who are interested in assisting in an office or the library.
 Students must have a minimum GPA of 2.0 and their Assistant Principal's approval to be eligible.
 Students can only be a helper one period per day.
 First semester freshmen are not eligible.
-Office location for the assignment of student helpers will be Room 123B.
 Student Helpers must wear their Student Helper ID when on duty.